baguilar6174/java-essential-training/src/collections/README.md

 - Unique vs. duplication
 - Ordered vs. unordered
 - Java provides a collection framework (unified architecture that provides data structures and algorithms to manipulate them)
-- All of the interfaces and classes for the collection framework can be found in the `java.util` package
+- All the interfaces and classes for the collection framework can be found in the `java.util` package

 The most common ones are: